 6.1.8 HTTP redirection

+6.1.8.1 HTTP redirection to a dedicated SEPP

 An N32 HTTP request may be redirected to a different SEPP service instance located within the same PLMN.

 If e.g. a SEPP-A1 in PLMN-A receives a N32 HTTP request from another, e.g. SEPP-B that is in PLMN-B and redirects the request to another SEPP-A2 in PLMN-A, the SEPP-A1 shall send 307 Temporary Redirect response to the SEPP-B and may include a RedirectResponse data structure (see 3GPP TS 29.571 [12]) in the response, where the "cause" attribute shall not be set to "SEPP_REDIRECTION" and the "targetSepp" attribute shall be absent.
 The Location header shall contain the URI of the SEPP-A2.